 sudo apt upgrade

 By default, Beekeeper Studio is not available on Ubuntu’s repository.
 However, it can be imported using the Beekeeper Studio official APT repository.
-Before proceeding with the installation, it is important to ensure that the following packages are installed to facilitate the process.
+Before proceeding with the installation, it is essential to install the following packages to facilitate the process.

 sudo apt install dirmngr software-properties-common apt-transport-https curl -y

-To import the GPG key, use the following command.
+Next, import the GPG key using the following command:

 curl -fSsL https://deb.beekeeperstudio.io/beekeeper.key | sudo gpg --dearmor | sudo tee /usr/share/keyrings/beekeeper.gpg > /dev/null

-The next step is to import the Beekeeper Studio repository.
+The next step is to import the Beekeeper Studio repository with the following command:

 echo 'deb [signed-by=/usr/share/keyrings/beekeeper.gpg] https://deb.beekeeperstudio.io stable main' | sudo tee /etc/apt/sources.list.d/beekeeper-studio-app.list